HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

    :alt: Power Cycle Work Order
    :class: border-black

-.. note:: To make sure the latest outlet status is displayed, Outlet Control operations will trigger a sensor refresh on affected rPDU.
+.. note:: To make sure the latest outlet status is displayed, Outlet Control operations will trigger a sensor refresh on affected rack PDU.
 Due to the distributed nature of the application, the refresh operation may take a few minutes to complete.

 ====================
 Troubleshooting Tips